Process Capability Index: How To Calculate CpK?

 Using capability indices (Cp, Cpk, Pp, and Ppk), we can get insight into the process capability and take measures to lessen waste, boost product quality, and consistency, and cut production costs.

-What is Process Capability Index (CpK)?
+What is the Process Capability Index (CpK)?

 The Process Capability Index (Cpk) index measures a process’s ability to consistently provide products that fall within the bounds set by the customer’s specifications.
 It’s a measure of the manufacturer’s ability to consistently provide goods that are within the quality standards set by the customer.

-Process Capability Index measures how consistently you perform around an average value, giving you an idea of how near you are to a goal.
 The CpK calculation returns the optimal state of the process at present.
 Under the assumption of a constant rate of improvement, it can also predict how well a process will do in the future.

-How does a Process Capability Index (CpK) Work?
+How Does a Process Capability Index (CpK) Work?

 CpK is used to determine how close the process is to a given target and how the variation is spread from the mean.
-CpK can determine the best case scenario of a given process.
+CpK can determine the best-case scenario of a given process.

 CpK can also help in predicting the future performance of the process, considering that the performance is the same over time.